mariaronning/pu/README.md

 **Our test file is located under the folder features and the test file is named test.js.**

-To see our website visit: https://feedbot-7494b.firebaseapp.com/
+To see our website visit https://feedbot-7494b.firebaseapp.com/ in a Chrome browser.
+Some features are not available in other browsers.

 ### For further development:
 It is not possible to run our database as a localhost, due to firebase database restrictions.
 Still, it is possible to ask us for permission if you want to develop this project further.
 You need to clone our project, create a firebase user and then send a mail to theprepbot@gmail.com and ask for permission to use our database.
 You need to install node js and then run these commands in the terminal: